microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/customauthenticationextension-validateauthenticationconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An API to check potential warnings or errors in the endpoint and and authentication configuration for a customAuthenticationExtension.
+An API to check validity of the endpoint and and authentication configuration for a customAuthenticationExtension.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).